Desvelao/aghanim/tutorials/4components.md

-You can extends your bot methods/funcionality or Eris structures throgh Aghanim Extension.
+You can extends your bot methods/funcionality or Eris structures through Aghanim Components.

 ### Custom extensions: after instantiate your bot